Micket/Sintering/software_development_discussion/software_development.md

     ]
 ```

-# Data abstraction

-  * x is a list of triangles
+  * x is a list of lists of lists of floats.

 ```python
 x = [Triangle(Point(1., 2.), Point(1., 2.), Point(0., 2.)),